 So want to give your outdoor activities a little bit of an extra boost, you've come to the right place.
-The devices come as low as £16 for the cheaper pedometers, or as high as £155 for the more expensive ones.
+The devices come as low as £16 for the cheaper pedometers, and at the top end transition firmly into the arena of fitness bands.

 This is Fitbit's smallest fitness tracker, and just clips somewhere on your person to track how many steps you take, how far you've walked, and how many calories you burned off in the process.
 All that data syncs with your phone or computer, and Fitbit's online services will break it down and present it in a way you can understand.
 Fitbit also lets you set your own daily goals to get you moving more.